 Types of Employee Misconduct

-There are two types of employee misconduct.
-One is gross employee misconduct, and the other is general employee misconduct.
+There are two types of employee misconduct: gross and minor.

 Gross Misconduct

 On the other hand, if an employee fails to perform their work obligations due to personal problems or negligence, it is general misconduct or simple misconduct.
 The organization has a right to give warnings regarding this type of misconduct.
-After providing proper verbal warnings or written notices once or twice, authorities can take decisive action.
+Authorities can take decisive action after providing proper verbal warnings or written notices once or twice.
 Some examples include missing work frequently due to illness or injuries, taking excessive leave without permission, or being late to work.

 To learn how to handle both types of employee misconduct, check our HR Certification Courses.